POST/v2/namespaces/:namespace

 When using delete_condition, this reflects only the rows where the condition was met and the deletion occurred.
 Other deletes were skipped.

-delete_by_filter is presently limited to deleting a maximum of 5M documents per write request.
-This ensures indexing and consistent reads can keep up with deletes.
-If this response field is set to true there are more documents that match the delete_by_filter.
-You should issue another potentially duplicate request to delete additional matching documents.
+Filter-based writes like delete_by_filter and patch_by_filter have a maximum number of documents modified per write request.
+This ensures indexing and consistent reads can keep up with writes & deletes.
+If this response field is set to true there are more documents that match the delete_by_filter or patch_by_filter.
+You should issue another potentially duplicate request to update additional matching documents.

 The billable resources consumed by the write.
 The object contains the following fields: